nosuchtim/keykitweb/README.md

 1. **EM_ASM** - Inline JavaScript in C for simple operations
 2. **JavaScript Library** - `keykit_library.js` for complex features (Canvas, MIDI)

-This repo is a stripped-down version of the https://github.com/nosuchtim/keykit repo, with only the WASM port and updates needed for that environment.

 ## MIDI Setup

 KeyKit works with any Web MIDI compatible device.
 For virtual MIDI routing on Windows, use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 Some of the files (e.g. lib/keyrc.k) are hard-coded to open "loopMIDI Port 1" for output and "loopMIDI Port 2" for input.